 But, what about when they go home where the hallways are lined with boxes.
 Or, their walker can’t fit through a door in a home that was built 100 years ago?
 Do they have safe access to a toilet or clean running water?

 I often wonder if my patients with COPD will have enough O2 tubing to get to their laundry.
 If not, how long until they are readmitted after a fall from low O2 on the steps?
 Or return because of an exacerbation after they walked to the end of the driveway to get the mail?
 As home health practitioners, we can directly address these challenges in a meaningful way.

 Occupational Therapy’s Value in Chronic Disease Management

-Occupational therapy practitioners have a lot of value to add to the hospital at home model, especially integrating chronic disease management techniques into daily routines.
+Occupational therapy practitioners have a lot of value to add to the hospital-at-home model, especially in integrating chronic disease management techniques into daily routines.
 We can reinforce education provided by the nurse and physician on medication management, blood sugar checks, O2 safety, etc.

 Verbal education is not sufficient.
 The at-home model allows OT practitioners the opportunity to assess the patient’s functional cognition, safety, disease management skills, and social support accurately and effectively.

 Occupational therapy is the only service proven to reduce hospital readmissions in traditional acute-care settings.
 So, why wouldn’t this apply in the AHCAH model?
 Occupational therapy practitioners are interdisciplinary practitioners.
 We use information and education provided by other clinicians and translate that knowledge into action for patients.

 - American Hospital Association Issue Brief – Creating Value by Bringing Hospital Care Home